mdn/content/files/en-us/web/http/headers/permissions-policy/storage-access/index.md

 {{HTTPSidebar}}{{SeeCompatTable}}

-The HTTP {{HTTPHeader("Permissions-Policy")}} header `storage-access` directive controls whether a document loaded in a third-party context (i.e. embedded in an {{htmlelement("iframe")}}) is allowed to use the {{domxref("Storage Access API", "Storage Access API", "", "nocode")}} to request access to its first-party cookies.
+The HTTP {{HTTPHeader("Permissions-Policy")}} header `storage-access` directive controls whether a document loaded in a third-party context (i.e. embedded in an {{htmlelement("iframe")}}) is allowed to use the {{domxref("Storage Access API", "Storage Access API", "", "nocode")}} to request access to cookies.

-This is relevant to user agents that by default block access to first-party cookies by sites loaded in a third-party context to improve privacy (e.g. to prevent tracking).
+This is relevant to user agents that by default block access to cookies by sites loaded in a third-party context to improve privacy (e.g. to prevent tracking).

 Specifically, where a defined policy blocks use of this feature, {{domxref("Document.requestStorageAccess()")}} calls will return a {{jsxref("Promise")}} that rejects with a {{domxref("DOMException")}} of type `NotAllowedError`.